ivanovsaleksejs/lautari/README.md

 ### Sentinel

 If a piece reaches the Sentinel promotion cell (a circular cell on the right side of the center area, marked by a +), it is promoted to a Sentinel automatically, also without requiring a turn.
-The Sentinel piece is marked by a + symbol and can move one step.
+The Sentinel piece is marked by a + symbol and can move up to 2 steps.

 ![Sentinel](src/images/sentinel.png)